What is the Peer Study Group program?

 Study Group Leaders are Carson-Newman students who know the ropes.
 Study Group Leaders have earned at least a 3.0 cumulative GPA, have excelled in the coursework they are leading and are recommended by their professors.

 How do I find a Study Group?

-The Life Directions Center schedules Study Groups each semester.
-A schedule of subjects, times, days, and locations are available on this website or in the Life Directions Center.
-Your professor should also have that information.
-Students may request information by calling 865-471-3567 or by coming to the Life Directions Center, which is located on the 3rd floor of the Baker Building.
+Student Success at the Learning Commons offers study groups each semester.
+A schedule of subjects, times, days, and locations are available on this website or in the Library and Study Commons.
+Your professor will also have a schedule.
+Students may request information by calling 865-471-3567 or by coming to the Learning Commons.

 Who benefits from attending a study group?

 Everyone!
 Students learn, study, and comprehend differently.
 Chances are, in a study group you will find another person with whom you connect with similarly.
 Whether it's asking each other questions, having a fellow student explain how they got to the correct answer, or having someone proofread your paper, you will benefit from attending a study group.

 You can expect your leader to be a friend, to respect your privacy, to be knowledgeable, to attend all scheduled sessions, to help you prepare for tests, to encourage you, and to help you develop your study skills.